GPCsolutions/doliwoo/readme.txt

 = Is this plugin stable and useable in a production environment? =

 NO!
-This is alpha code.
-This project started as an internal proof of concept and is not mature yet.
+This is beta code.
+This project started as an internal proof of concept and has just been reviewed.
+But you're very welcome to test it on a pre-production environment.

 = OK, so how can I make it happen then? =

 You can help by testing, providing detailed bug reports, documentation or even code.
-Or you can buy paid support and/or development services from [GPC.solutions](https://gpcsolutions.fr).
+Alternatively, you can buy paid support and/or development services from us: [GPC.solutions](https://gpcsolutions.fr).

 = Why do I need to use HTTPS with a good known SSL certificate? =